KinexDev/Luna/README.md

 ```

 # Running Scripts
-to run scripts, you execute the exe and pass in the script you want to run, heres a simple batch file
+to run scripts, you execute the exe and pass in the script you want to run, heres a simple batch script

 ```
 LuauRuntime.exe main.luau